“There was a virus goin’ ‘round,

 Finally, Papa must plow another five acres on the “lower forty”, meaning forty acres.
 That’s a lot of land, and it implies they have quite a bit more.
 Whether they own it, or just work it, we don’t know.

 The lower forty is also an expression for “way out yonder.”
 And there’s a reason: the “lower 40” is the acreage that is on your lowest land; the house and farm buildings are built on higher ground.
-The “Lower 40” would probably be the last acreage plowed in the spring, as they’d have to wait for it to dry out from the winter and spring rains.
+The “Lower 40” would probably be the last acreage plowed in the late spring, or early summer, as they’d have to wait for it to dry out from the winter and spring rains.
 You can plant that late in the South, in fertile Delta soil, and still get a crop.
 So yes, June 3rd again fits.
 And yes, it dried out: it’s a “dusty Delta day.”

 In any case, it sounds like Papa has a tractor to pull the plow.
 So, they are not completely destitute.